privacybydesign/irma-documentation/docs/revocation.md

 * The IRMA app user took longer over deciding whether or not to perform the session than the `tolerance`;
 * The issuer's revocation IRMA server is offline and no updates can be retrieved.

-When signing the newest accumulator the issuer always includes the current time, and as mentioned earlier, when disclosing attributes (or when constructing an attribute-based signatures), the IRMA app includes the accumulator against which it proves nonrevocation in its disclosure (or attribute-based signature).
+When signing the newest accumulator the issuer always includes the current time, and as mentioned earlier, when disclosing attributes (or when constructing an attribute-based signature), the IRMA app includes the accumulator against which it proves nonrevocation in its disclosure (or attribute-based signature).
 In case of signatures, this means that by checking that the accumulator time is sufficiently close to the time in the timestamp of the sigature, it can be established that the attributes were not revoked at the moment the attribute-based signature was created.
 The attribute-based signature by itself is sufficient to establish this; i.e., it is not necessary to contact either the issuer or timestamp server during verification.

 If during disclosure the requestor asks for a nonrevocation proof of a given credential type, but the app only posesses credentials of that type that do not support revocation (i.e., no witnesses were included with them during issuance), then the app will abort as it is not able to fulfill the requestor's request.
-However, as the issuer starts issuing revocation-enabled credentials the ratio of credentials that don't versus do support revocation will only gradually increase.
-Consequentially:

-> Requestors should not immediately request nonrevocation proofs during disclosures when revocation has been enabled in the scheme for a credential type, or at least assist the user in obtaining new, revocation-enabled credentials.

 IRMA apps can disclose attributes out of revocation-aware credentials even to non-revocation aware IRMA servers (by not disclosing the revocation attribute $e$ but proving knowledge of it, like any other nondisclosed attribute).